Home Foundation Inspection Nightmares During Real Estate Transactions

 Crack 1

 Foundation issues are complex and the cause of foundation failure is unique to each home.
-The crack shown above is not due to lateral soil pressures like many homes.
+The crack shown in the photo above is not due to lateral soil pressures like many homes.
 This crack was caused by rusting and expanding reinforcement due to chemical incompatibility between the concrete and reinforcement; meaning that a chemical reaction between the concrete aggregates and steel compromised the stability of the foundation.

 This is a significant problem for the future of the foundation throughout the basement.
 It cost $28,000 to slow down the deterioration of the foundation in this isolated area.
 To completely fix this problem it would cost upwards of 6-figures and a complete foundation reconstruction.